-We cannot live a life where religious faith is a costume we wear.
-Outward appearances of righteousness may look religious to others but the inward reflection of faith is what is most important.
+We cannot live a life where faith is like a costume we wear.
+Outward appearances of faith may look religious to others, but the inward reflection of faith is what is most important.
 Before looking good religiously for others, we first must ensure we are living a life of sincerity and truth.
 Verse twenty-five.